 - Lens (Groups): 14

-- Compatible Format(s): Full Frame
+- Compatible Format(s): Full Frame and smaller

 - Image Stabilization: Yes